anilvem1/LAMoveCRMAttachmentsToBlob/README.md

 </a>

 ## Pre requisites:
-Create the containers in Azure Blob storage
+Create the below containers in Azure Blob storage
 1) notesattachments
 2) emailattachments
+Note: User can have his own container names updated in Logic Apps via Code view

 ## Deployment steps